a-rashid-saaka/Jira-Service-Management/README.md

 - Status:

   - Tracks the lifecycle of a ticket.
-  - Example statuses: Open, In Progress, Resolved, Closed.
+  - Example statuses: Open, In Progress, Completed, Closed.

 - Components: